mfaani/mfaani/content/posts/content-creation/Everything I learned from blogging with Hugo/how-to-start-writing-a-post.md

   - Instead of writing one gigantic post >> write five small posts on different concepts.
 Then write a sixth post that summarizes and pieces it all together.
   - Often when I split a single post into multiple, I can rationalize about the post a lot easier, because our brains can only cache a certain amount of context at once.
   - The key to being able to split it, is to to have good headers.
 - **Size matters:**: The bigger a post gets, the more refactoring, re-reviewing your code is required.
-Something that helps me to see the big picture all at once is adding a table content to my post.
-Often I might opt of out using the table of content, but after using it to help me see the big picture.
+Something that helps me to see the big picture all at once is adding a table contents to my post.
+Often I might opt of out using the table of contents, but after using it to help me see the big picture.
 - **Topic selection:**
   - Be confident to post on topics that others have posted on before.
 Why?
     - Your tone, way of explaining or putting things together is unique.